-Peatland Code Mandatory Document VVB check requirement VVB Guidance IUCN UK PP Validation Check requirement impact section of the PDD, for example).
-Peat depths at each survey point using the template provided VVB shall ensure that the survey data and the project duration in the other documents align with the % survey points over peat depth (cm).
+Peatland Code Mandatory Document VVB Check Requirement VVB Guidance IUCN UK PP Validation Check Requirement impact section of the PDD, for example).
+Peat depths at each survey point using the template provided VVB shall ensure that the survey data and the project duration in the other documents align with the % survey points over the required peat depth (cm).
 Instructions tab of the peat depth survey template.
-Peat depth recordings in the template and % survey points over the peat depth matches the stated project duration.
+Peat depth recordings in the template and % survey points over the required peat depth match the stated project duration.
 Water table data for fens A minimum baseline of 12 months is required.
-VVB shall check the expert that drew up the water table monitoring design meets the PC competency requirements set out in the Field Protocol.
-See the Peatland Code Field Protocol t.
-Baseline evidence Baseline evidence as per the Field Protocol.
+VVB shall check the expert that drew up the water table monitoring design meets the Peatland Code competency requirements set out in the Peatland Code Field Protocol.
+See the Peatland Code Field Protocol.
+Baseline evidence Baseline evidence as per the Peatland Code Field Protocol.
 As stated in the Peatland Code Guidance: restoration could start prior to completion of Project Plan Validation.
 In this instance the risk of not achieving Project Plan Validation is for the project (no additional baseline evidence can be collected).
 Landowner and Project Developer commitments Signed statement by both the controlling party/parties of the land and project developer with no alterations to the document.
 Some projects have in the past altered the commitment statement to fit their own requirements.
 This is not permitted, and the Peatland Code team must be consulted if a project attempts to do so.
 Signed statement by both the controlling party/parties of the land and project developer with no alterations to the document.